 Keep walking up the boundary line the bear right continuing uphill.
 Go over the wooden stile and head south across the field, away from the boundary wall towards a second wooden stile across the field.
-Walk uphill on the track, the across to a small wooden gate.
+Walk uphill on the track, then across to a small wooden gate.

-Walk until you reach a stone stile, go over here, then to another wooden gate and out on to the road.
+Walk until you reach a stone stile, go over here, then to another wooden gate and out onto the road.
 Walk straight down the road, past the pub and then turn right and walk down the road back to the car park.

 Do you have any questions about this walk from Wetton?
 Ask me in the comments below.

 Love the walks in the White Peaks?
 You might like these Peak District circular walks.